jeff3dx/react-query-param-support/README.md

 * If a query param is not included in the URL and it does not have a default value defined, **undefined** will be returned.
 * If you set a query param to it's default value, it will be **removed from the URL** and it's default value will be returned.

+##Important Tip
+If you put a value in a query param do not put it in state.
+The query param should own the value and be the source of truth for the value.
+Query params are derived from props but behave like state and should not be added to state.

 ##Arrays

 You can set a query param value to an array.
 Arrays will be serialized to a query param string when set, and deserialized back to an array when read.